VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 **SeatCreated** and **SeatUpdated** events and adds the missing information to the priced-order read-model.

-## One Subscription Per Event Handler

-Problem to solve is: if one event handler throws, the entire message is retried, which involves potentially calling twice other event handlers for the same message, which forces stricter idempotency unnecessarily.

-With single subscription per handler, we'd isolate the handling for each, and azure would take care of the fan-out to all interested handlers for the events.

-See Issues #398 and #394

 ## Migrating from V1 to V2

 Migrating from V1 to V2 requires you to update the deployed application